 IP Route Caching.

-Earlier work on IP route caching [14-17, 28] talks about storing only a small number of IP prefixes in the switch line cards and storing the rest in inexpensive slow memory.
+Earlier work on traditional IP route caching [11-14, 27] talks about storing only a small number of IP prefixes in the switch line cards and storing the rest in inexpensive slow memory.
 Most of them exploit the fact that IP traffic exhibits both temporal and spatial locality to implement route caching.
-For example, Sarrar et.al [14] show that packets hitting IP routes collected at an ISP follow a Zipf distribution resulting in effective caching of small number of heavy hitter routes.
-However, most of them do not deal with cross-rule dependencies and none of them deal with complex multidimensional packetclassification.
-For example, Liu et.al [28] talk about efficient FIB caching while handling the problem of cachehiding for IP prefixes.
+For example, Sarrar et.al [11] show that packets hitting IP routes collected at an ISP follow a Zipf distribution resulting in effective caching of small number of heavy hitter routes.
+However, most of them do not deal with cross-rule dependencies and none of them deal with complex multidimensional packet-classification.
+For example, Liu et.al [27] talk about efficient FIB caching while handling the problem of cache-hiding for IP prefixes.
 However, their solution cannot handle multiple header fields or wildcards and does not have the notion of packet counters associated with rules.
-Our paper, on the other hand, deals with the analogue of the cache-hiding problem for more general and complex packet-classification patterns and also preserves packet counters associated with these rules.
+Our paper, on the other hand, deals with the analogue of the cachehiding problem for more general and complex packetclassification patterns and also preserves packet counters associated with these rules.

 TCAM Rule Optimization.

-There is a long line of research that deals with optimizing packet-classifier rule space in CAMs and TCAMs.
-The TCAM Razor [29-31] line of work compresses multidimensional packet-classification rules to minimal TCAM rules using decision trees and multi-dimensional topological transformation.
-Dong et. al. [32] propose a caching technique for ternary rules by constructing compressed rules for evolving flows.
+The TCAM Razor [28- 30] line of work compresses multi-dimensional packetclassification rules to minimal TCAM rules using decision trees and multi-dimensional topological transformation.
+Dong et. al. [31] propose a caching technique for ternary rules by constructing compressed rules for evolving flows.
 Their solution requires special hardware and does not preserve counters.
-In general, all the above techniques that use compression to reduce TCAM space also suffer from not being to make incremental changes quickly to their data-structures.
-On the other hand, we rely on splicing long dependencies to reduce rule space using a data structure that is more amenable to incremental changes owing to its compositional nature.
+In general, these techniques that use compression to reduce TCAM space also suffer from not being able to make incremental changes quickly to their data-structures.